Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 **Available in:** Deployment environments

-The BigQuery WIF auth method permits dbt Cloud to run deployment queries as a service account without configuring a BigQuery service account keyfile in dbt Cloud.
-For more information on the initial configuration of a BigQuery WIF connection in dbt Cloud, please see [the docs on setting up BigQuery](https://docs.getdbt.com/docs/cloud/manage-access/set-up-bigquery-oauth#Set-up-bigquery-workload-identity-federation) WIF.
+The BigQuery WIF auth method permits <Constant name="cloud" /> to run deployment queries as a service account without configuring a BigQuery service account keyfile in <Constant name="cloud" />.
+For more information on the initial configuration of a BigQuery WIF connection in <Constant name="cloud" />, please see [the docs on setting up BigQuery](https://docs.getdbt.com/docs/cloud/manage-access/set-up-bigquery-oauth#Set-up-bigquery-workload-identity-federation) WIF.

 ## Configuration